-1. To worship and honor God
+1. To worship and glorify God

 This is any church’s primary purpose.
 All other functions that occur within, by, through, or because of a church must ultimately flow from this singular purpose.
-As a Christian’s primary purpose is to worship and honor God, so too is that of a church.
+As a Christian’s primary purpose is to worship and glorify God, so too is that of a church.

 A church (by which I mean the building as well as its pastors, staff, and attendees) invites believers to come together and worship corporately and practice and experience Christian fellowship.
 It is a place where friends, neighbors, and relatives can also be invited by its members so that the Gospel can be shared with them.

 The pastors are worshiping and glorifying God by teaching or facilitating (depending on each pastor’s respective functions) a church’s members.

 The musicians (also called the “worship” team) are worshiping and glorifying God through their music, song, and leading of church members in worship.

 The baristas, greeters, ushers, light and sound people, and even the janitors can be worshiping and glorifying God through their service to the church.